Shishapangma: Name

 Geologist Toni Hagen explained the name as meaning a "grassy plain" or "meadow" (pangma) above a "comb" or a "range" (shisha or chisa) in the local Tibetan language, thereby signifying the "crest above the grassy plains".

 On the other hand, Tibetologist Guntram Hazod records a local story that explains the mountain's name in terms of its literal meaning in the Standard Tibetan language: shisha, which means "meat of an animal that died of natural causes", and sbangma, which means "malt dregs left over from brewing beer".
 According to the story, one year a heavy snowfall killed most of the animals at pasture.
 All that the people living near the mountain had to eat was the meat of the dead animals and the malt dregs left over from brewing beer, and so the mountain was named Shisha Pangma (shisha sbangma), signifying "meat of dead animals and malty dregs".

-The name of the mountain, Gosainthan, means "place of the saint" or "Abode of God".
+The alternative Nepali name of the mountain, Gosainthan, derives from Sanskrit and means "place of the saint" or "abode of God".
 The name is in use in popular literature.
 For example, in the comic strip Tintin in Tibet, a fictional Air India flight had crashed at Gosainthan.
 Tintin, Captain Haddock and the Sherpa team traveled to Gosainthan in search of Chang Chong-Chen.